mars0i/imp/README.md

 A few good books:

-* A handbook-style introductory survey, *Introduction to Imprecise Probaibilities* edited by Augustin et al.  Remember that when it comes to math, one person's introduction is another person's advanced textbook.
+* A handbook-style introductory survey, *Introduction to Imprecise Probabilities* edited by Augustin et al.  Remember that when it comes to math, one person's introduction is another person's advanced textbook, and vice versa.
 * The perhaps easier *Lower Previsions* by Troffaes and de Cooman.
   The same comment applies, however.
 * A philosophical classic, *The Enterprise of Knowledge* by Isaac Levi